 Testosterone is a hormone that affects male growth and the development of masculine sexual characteristics.
 Several of the FDA-approved testosterone products are intended to treat instances of low testosterone in men who have been diagnosed by their doctors with medical conditions that affect the body’s ability to produce enough testosterone on its own.
 These include certain genetic conditions, chemotherapy, and problems with the hypothalamus or pituitary.
 The FDA recommends that any patient who is currently taking testosterone talk to a doctor before stopping the treatment.

-If you’ve suffered a stroke, heart attack, or other serious health outcome while using testosterone-related medications, don’t wait: contact the experienced New York defective drug attorneys at Wingate, Russotti, Shapiro & Halperin, LLP.
+If you’ve suffered a stroke, heart attack, or other serious health outcome while using testosterone-related medications, don’t wait: contact the experienced New York defective drug attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.